gitlabhq/gitlabhq/doc/user/admin_area/settings/external_authorization.md

 # External authorization service

 > [Introduced][ee-3709] GitLab Enterprise Edition 10.6.

- To provide more granular access control GitLab provides a way to check project authorization with an external service.
+In highly controlled environments, it may be necessary for access policy to be controlled by an external service that permits access based on project classification and user access.
+GitLab provides a way to check project authorization with an external service.

 When a project is accessed, a request is made to the external service with the user information and project classification label assigned to the project.
 When the service replies with a known response, the result is cached for 6 hours.

-Enabeling this feature disables all cross project features in GitLab: This is to prevent performing to many requests at once to the external authorization service.
+Enabling this feature disables all cross project features in GitLab: This is to prevent performing to many requests at once to the external authorization service.